- Medical Program

 With Leafwell, you can get your New Hampshire Medical Marijuana Card in 4 simple steps:

-You must be aged 18 or over in order to undergo a medical marijuana evaluation and qualify for an MMJ card for yourself in New Hampshire.
-Those under the age of 18 may qualify as minors, but will need a caregiver.
-A designated caregiver must be at least twenty-one (21) years old and cannot have a prior felony conviction.
-A registered caregiver with a valid registry ID card may assist with up to five (5) qualifying patients.
-The application form and further information can be found here at the New Hampshire Department of Health and Human Services.
+You must be 18 or over to undergo a medical marijuana evaluation and qualify for an MMJ card in New Hampshire.
+Those under the age of 18 may qualify as minors but will need a caregiver.
+A designated caregiver must be twenty-one (21) years old and cannot have a prior felony conviction.
+A registered caregiver with a valid registry I.D. card may assist with up to five (5) qualifying patients.
+The application form and further information can be found at the New Hampshire Department of Health and Human Services.

 Connect with a licensed physician online in minutes.

 Yes, telemedicine is legal in New Hampshire but only for renewals for existing medical cannabis patients.

 It is not legal to grow cannabis in New Hampshire.

 New Hampshire has medical marijuana reciprocity, so it recognizes out-of-state medical marijuana cards.

 A New Hampshire medical marijuana card is recognized as valid by some other states in the U.S. with a medical marijuana program.
 This is called “reciprocity.”
 N.H. is one such state, and there are several others.

 The following states accept or recognize out-of-state medical marijuana cards: